EvilBengt/ArduinoAlarmClock/Documentation/Functionality.md

 ### In normal mode: *clock*

-Shows time when *snooze/show time button* is held, otherwise off.
+Shows time when *snooze/show time button* is held or *the* alarm is sounding, otherwise off.

 Rotary encoder does nothing.